Fund Manager's Report

 DOMESTIC ECONOMIC REVIEW

-The Nigerian economy maintained an upward growth trend, with Nigeria’s Gross Domestic Product (GDP) growing by 3.84% year-on-year in real terms in the fourth quarter of 2024, surpassing the 3.46% recorded in the fourth quarter of 2023 and the third quarter of 2024.
+The Nigerian economy maintained an upward growth trend, with Nigeria’s Gross Domestic Product (GDP) grew by 3.84% year-on-year in real terms in the fourth quarter of 2024, surpassing the 3.46% recorded in the fourth quarter of 2023 and the third quarter of 2024.
 Meanwhile, the GDP for the entire fiscal year 2024 expanded by 3.40%, compared to 2.74% in 2023.
 This growth was primarily driven by the Services sector, which grew by 5.37% and accounted for 57.38% of the total GDP.

 NIGERIAN CAPITAL MARKET REVIEW